 We decided to have lunch at Restaurant Stipe along Borelli Ul which is directly along from the Land Gate.
 As a lovely little added surprise we got a little more than we bargained for.

-Not only had I found a restaurant on a lovely courtyard that offered some traditional Dalmatian cuisine.
-I had also found a restaurant with it’s very own tortoise garden!
+Not only had I found a restaurant in a lovely courtyard that offered some traditional Dalmatian cuisine, I had also found a restaurant with it’s very own tortoise garden!

 It was such an enjoyable experience for us and the kids.
 I would certainly recommend when visiting Zadar Croatia with kids.

 Based near Zadar hospital, Kolovare beach is a great option if you want to spend some time by the sea.
 This is especially true if you plan on staying in Zadar for an extended period of time.

 There are a series of cafes and beach bars along this stretch of the coast line to keep everyone entertained and there is also a little bit of free parking.